Alexander John Ellis

-Alexander John Ellis FRS (14 June 1814 – 28 October 1890), was an English mathematician, philologist and early phonetician who also influenced the field of musicology.
+Alexander John Ellis FRS (14 June 1814 – 28 October 1890) was an English mathematician, philologist and early phonetician who also influenced the field of musicology.
 He changed his name from his father's name, Sharpe, to his mother's maiden name, Ellis, in 1825 as a condition of receiving significant financial support from a relative on his mother's side.
 He is buried in Kensal Green Cemetery, London.

 Biography

-He was born Alexander John Sharpe in Hoxton, Middlesex to a wealthy family.
+He was born Alexander John Sharpe in Hoxton, Middlesex, to a wealthy family.
 His father, James Birch Sharpe, was a notable artist and physician who was later appointed Esquire of Windlesham.
 His mother, Ann Ellis, was from a noble background, but it is not known how her family made its fortune.
 Alexander's brother James Birch Sharpe junior died at the Battle of Inkerman during the Crimean War.
 His other brother, William Henry Sharpe, served with the Lancashire Fusiliers after moving north with his family to Cumberland, due to military work.

 Alexander was educated at Shrewsbury School, Eton College and Trinity College, Cambridge (BA 1837).
 Initially trained in mathematics and the classics, he became a well-known phonetician of his time and wrote the article on phonetics for the Encyclopaedia Britannica in 1887.
 Through his work in phonetics, he also became interested in vocal pitch and, by extension, in musical pitch, as well as speech and song.

 Ellis is noted for translating and extensively annotating Hermann von Helmholtz's On the Sensations of Tone.
-The second edition of this translation, published in 1885, contains an appendix which summarises Ellis' own work on related matters.
+The second edition of this translation, published in 1885, contains an appendix which summarises Ellis's own work on related matters.

 In his writings on musical pitch and scales, Ellis elaborates his notion and notation of cents for musical intervals.
 This concept became especially influential in comparative musicology, a predecessor of ethnomusicology.
 Analyzing the scales (tone systems) of various European musical traditions, Ellis also showed that the diversity of tone systems cannot be explained by a single physical law, as had been argued by earlier scholars.

 In part V of his series On Early English Pronunciation, he distinguished forty-two different dialects in England and the Scottish Lowlands.
 This was one of the first works to apply phonetics to English speech and has been cited continuously by linguists since publication.

 He was acknowledged by George Bernard Shaw as the prototype of Professor Henry Higgins of Pygmalion (adapted as the musical My Fair Lady).
 He was elected in June 1864 as a Fellow of the Royal Society.

 Ellis's son Tristram James Ellis trained as an engineer, but later became a noted painter of the Middle East.